Oleh325/Oleh325/README.md

 >  * styled-components
 >  * Formik
 >  * Arduino Studio, Microcontroller development
+>  * Node.js, Express.js
+>  * NodeMCU ESP8266, DHT-11
 >#### And also I'm currently learning cryptography and blochchain development 🔗

 ### *Other:*
-- Hobbies: Planespotting, Numismatics, Speedcubing, Traveling, Piano
+- Hobbies: Planespotting, Numismatics, Speedcubing, Travelling, Piano, Collecting manga, Learning languages
-- I aim on becoming a pilot in the next 8 years ✈️
+- I aim on becoming a pilot in the next 6 years ✈️

 ### **How to reach me:**